Skip to content

 or:

 Config file is corrupted.
-Run `codeteleport auth login` to re-authenticate.
+Run `codeteleport setup` to re-configure.

-Running codeteleport auth login creates a fresh config file and resolves both cases.
+Running codeteleport setup creates a fresh config file and resolves both cases.